 Every Sunday, the family would visit the construction site.
-“We wanted to help the workers and lay bricks, but our parents didn’t let us.
+“We wanted to help the workers and lay bricks, but our parents didn’tdidn’t let us.
 However, we watered the pine trees, packed the sand, and did other smaller tasks we were allowed to as children,” remembers Marita.
-Over the years, the siblings had seen the house evolve into their family home without knowing that one day it would be a reference of rationalist architecture in Spain emphasizing form and clean lines over ornaments.
+Over the years, the siblings had seen the house evolve into their family home without knowing that one day it would be a reference of rationalist architecture in Spain, emphasizing form and clean lines over ornaments.

-Bonet planned an independent pavilion for the parents, featuring a bedroom, bathroom, and a lounge area with a wide window front that opened up to the garden, where nothing would distract from the tall pine trees Marita’s grandfather had planted here over 100 years ago to stabilize the dunes.
+Bonet planned an independent pavilion for the parents, featuring a bedroom, bathroom, and a lounge area with a wide window front that opened up to the garden, where nothing would distract from the tall pine trees Marita’sMarita’s grandfather had planted here over 100 years ago to stabilize the dunes.
 “From the correspondence, we know that my parents and Antonio Bonet discussed where best to position the house so that no pines had to be felled,” Marita says.
-The pavilion is connected with the main house only through a glass hallway.
+The pavilion connects with the main house only through a glass hallway.
 The use of glass is a characteristic element of La Ricarda and symbolizes the connection between outside and inside.
-It’s a thoughtful relationship between the landscape and the building where interior space best complements the surrounding natural environment.
-The house is thought of as an open space that also mirrored the mentality of the Gomis Bertrand Family.
+It’sIt’s a thoughtful relationship between the landscape and the building where interior space best complements the surrounding natural environment.
+The house is thought of as an open space that mirrored the Gomis Bertrand Family’s mentality.

-For Bonet, La Ricarda was the opportunity to reconnect with his home Catalonia, that he left in his twenties to pursue a career with Le Corbusier in Paris.
-He met the Swiss-French architect at the age of 20, in 1933.
-Bonet was the only student invited to the ship Patris II, which had the most prominent architects on board to attend the IV Congress of Modern Architecture (CIAM) in Greece, where the Athens Charter was to be signed.
-There, after several discussions on the high sea, Le Corbusier offered Bonet to work with him in Paris.
-In Le Corbusier’s studio, he became friends with the Argentinian architects Jorge Ferrari Hardoy and Kurchan.
-When Bonet realized that he had to leave Paris due to the arrival of the Nazis, he embarked on a ship to Buenos Aires, where he was welcomed by Hardoy and Kurchan.
+La Ricarda enabled Bonet to reconnect with his home Catalonia, which he left in his twenties, to pursue a career with Le Corbusier in Paris.
+He met the Swiss-French architect at the age of 20 in 1933.
+Bonet was the only student invited to the ship Patris II, which had the most prominent architects on board to attend the IV Congress of Modern Architecture (CIAM) in Greece.
+After several discussions on the high sea, Le Corbusier offered Bonet to work with him in Paris.
+In Le Corbusier’sCorbusier’s studio, he became friends with the Argentinian architects Jorge Ferrari Hardoy and Kurchan.
+When Bonet realized that he had to leave Paris due to the arrival of the Nazis, he embarked on a ship to Buenos Aires, where Hardoy and Kurchan welcomed him.
 Together the three architects designed the butterfly chair in 1938.

 They had to come up with an idea to furnish the interior of an apartment building in Buenos Aires and drew inspiration from a folding-style chair used by the military called the Tripolina, which they liked for its simplicity and portability.
-The butterfly chair got a lot of attention from the media, and Edgar Kaufmann Jr, one of the directors of MoMA, bought two of them from which one forms part of the museum’s permanent collection.
+The butterfly chair got a lot of attention from the media, and Edgar Kaufmann Jr, one of the directors of MoMA, bought two of them, from which one forms part of the museum’s permanent collection.
 The other one resides in his UNESCO heritage home Fallingwater, located in the mountains of Southwestern Pennsylvania and designed by Frank Lloyd Wright.

 The butterfly chairs are also a permanent feature of Casa Gomis.
 Two of them were placed in the entrance hall, a tinted glass cubicle with a wall fountain made of glazed green ceramic tiles.
 “Bonet designed not only the house itself but also the furniture and everyday objects, from the door handle to the bathroom fittings.”
 Marita’s parents and Bonet shared the love for avant-garde design in which the functional and the aesthetic form two halves of the same whole.